A bunch of peaches sitting on a table

 Yin and yang are foundational concepts in Traditional Chinese Medicine that help explain the balance of all things.
 Yang represents masculine energy.
 This is a more action-oriented energy and is associated with warmth, movement, activity, transformation, etc. It is the counterpart to yin, which is more cooling, nourishing, and restorative in nature.
 All things, including our bodies, minds, and spirits, contain both yin and yang elements.

 Qi deficiency is a pattern that can sometimes accompany yang deficiency.
-Nourishing yang energy through diet and lifestyle choices can help restore warmth, energy, and overall vitality.
+Nourishing qi alongside yang energy through diet and lifestyle choices can help restore warmth, energy, and overall vitality.

 What Are Signs & Symptoms of a Yang Deficiency?